juliohm/juliohm/README.md

 To fund this work I have chosen to rely on the direct support of the community.
 Having an additional incentive in the form of recurrent donations would be highly appreciated.
 I plan to use the money to create more educational material and for marketing purposes.

-Any support is welcome ❤️
+Be the first to support my work ❤️

 [![Liberapay](https://img.shields.io/badge/Liberapay-yellow.svg?style=for-the-badge&logo=liberapay)](https://liberapay.com/juliohm)